Sketch of a novel approach to a neural model: Introduction: The neuron as a system with internal and external parameters

-The other task of the internal parameter system in the sub-membrane processing layer is to enact short-term plasticity and directly shape external membrane expression on the basis of existing information (i.e. a generative model).
-Signals from the environment occur fast and they are ordered in space and time.
-When they arrive at the membrane, they are being transformed at the membrane layer through internal parameters by feedback cycles and similar control structures (cf.~Fig. \ref{fig:internal-filter}).
-These can suppress, lengthen, or augment a signal by engaging the intracellular signaling network.
-The result is new external membrane expression as a combination of the stored generative model and incoming signals.
+The other task of the internal parameter system is to enact short-term plasticity.
+Signals, fast glutamatergic/GABA synaptic or slower GPCR activation, arrive at the membrane, where they are being transformed through internal parameters by feedback cycles and similar control structures (cf.~Fig.~\ref{fig:internal-filter}).
+These can suppress, but also lengthen, or augment a signal by engaging the intracellular signaling network.
+A well-known example is concurrent activation of calcium- and cAMP-pathways in some cases as a requirement for synaptic weight increase \citep{Manninen2010}.
+The result is new external membrane expression resulting from a combination of internal parameters and incoming signals.

-The membrane with its many inserted proteins defines the neuron's response to outside signals in the form of membrane potential and action potentials.
+The membrane with its many inserted proteins defines the neuron's spike response, i.e. its activation function.
 This controls neural transmission, i.e. the horizontal interactions between neurons.
-The membrane compartmentalizes into dendritic branches, spines and synapses, and axonal branches and boutons.
-Outside signals are therefore received by a highly structured system.
-Signals can be located by origin, and are processed in a spatially distributed way.
-Synaptic signals, which are brief (milliseconds), produce calcium transients from NMDA receptors and voltage-gated calcium channels (VGCCs).
-Calcium buffering proteins and calcium release from internal stores \cite{HumeauLuthi2007,Gulledgeetal2005} contribute to the signal.
-There is evidence that calcium is a major signal for the induction of plasticity and that different shapes of the signal result in different outcomes \cite{Markram}.
-Outside signals govern the short-term external parameter response.
-The selection and filtering of membrane signals by the internal system integrates information from internal and external sources.
+The membrane compartmentalizes into dendritic branches, spines and synapses, for incoming signals.
+Signals are therefore received by a highly structured system.
+They can be located by the system, and processed in a spatially distributed way.
+Synaptic glutamatergic signals, which are brief (milliseconds), produce calcium transients mostly from AMPA and NMDA receptors and voltage-gated calcium channels (VGCCs).
+Calcium buffering proteins and calcium release from internal stores \citep{HumeauLuthi2007,Gulledgeetal2005} contribute to the signal.
+Calcium is a major integrated signal for induction of plasticity where different shapes of the signal result in different outcomes \citep{Markram}.
+The selection and filtering of membrane signals is performed by the internal system with its parameters (e.g. availability of calcium-buffering proteins, release from internal stores) which integrates information from internal and external sources.